Page Content

 Acceptance

-Letters will be mailed approximately April 1.
-Your reply is requested within 10 days of receiving your acceptance letter.
+Letters will be emailed approximately April 1.
+Your reply is requested within seven days of receiving your acceptance letter.